brson/tikv/CONTRIBUTING.md

 ### Signing off the Commit

 Commits require a [Developer Certificate of Origin](https://developercertificate.org/) and so commits must contain a "Signed-off-by" line.
 You can use the `-s` option to `git commit` to automatically add a `Signed-off-by` to the commit message.

-### Handling CI

-We use an ad-hoc jenkins CI deployment to test each PR.
-If you are submitting a PR for the first time, you will need someone of us to comment `/ok-to-test` to trigger the CI.
-After this, new changes on the branch will be able to trigger the test automatically.
-You will also be able to manually run the tests by commenting `/test`.